 Replumbing to move the toilet location slightly and install a Kerdi drain for the new shower also required access to the pier and beam foundation crawlspace.
 Since the floor needed some added joist framing anyway to ensure that the new bathroom floor tile would be completely crack-free, it was easiest to simply cut open a big-ol subfloor hatch to re-patch using a thick slab of OSB:

-The clients chose to keep the dual-head shower layout, but this time with bigger and more conveniently located niche spaces.
+The clients chose to keep the dual-head shower layout for their bungalow bath renovation, but this time with bigger and more conveniently located niche spaces.
 This is what the shower space looked like when almost ready for the base and tile install:

 With a nice thick layer of RedGard on the concrete backerboard walls and Kerdi waterproofing fabric for the shower base and curb, the new shower install would be guaranteed leak-proof for practically forever.

 The bathroom floor also got a layer of Kerdi fabric for tile crack prevention.
 This substituted for a conventional 1/4-in layer of concrete backerboard underlayment for the bathroom floor tile, and therefore kept the height gain minimal.

 Here are pics of the Kerdi polymer fabric used for waterproofing (in the shower) and also used for crack prevention (under the bathroom floor tile):

 The clients chose a large-format 12×24-in imitation marble ceramic tile for both the shower and the bathroom floor.
 Using this tile throughout the whole room made the space feel larger than the actual room dimensions.
 It also highlighted the skylight sunlight: